wdp-beta/developer-starter-kit-hello-data/about.md

 **Note**: Throughout this document you will find references to source code files, such as `/server/lib/client.js`.
 The specified location is relative to the directory where you extracted the downloaded source code or the github repository into which the starter code was pushed by the devops pipeline.

+### Hello Data! back-end router

+To keep things simple, the router provides three state-less endpoints for the web UI:
+ * list Watson Data Platform projects
+ * list Watson Data Platform project assets
+ * access Watson Data Platform data assets

+Each endpoint invokes one or more Watson Data Platform APIs using the wrapper library described in the next section.

+#### Accessing the Watson Data Platform API

+Each API endpoint requires an API token, which you mint by calling an authorization endpoint, providing an API key.
+(TODO links)
+Endpoints return only information that is visible to the specified API key.

+#### Listing Watson Data Platform projects

+To list projects, call the [`GET /v2/projects`](https://apsx-api.stage1.ng.bluemix.net/v2/projects/docs/swagger/#/Projects/getProjects) endpoint.
+The JSON response contains for each project two pieces of key information: the project name (`entity.name`) and a unique internal project id (`metadata.guid`).
+Most API endpoints that operate in the context of a project (such as the project API or the asset API) require this project id as an input.
+Just like all other list-ing endpoints, the project list endpoint supports pagination and filtering.
+(TODO links to appropriate topic)

+#### Listing Watson Data Platform project assets

+#### Accessing Watson Data Platform data assets

 ### Shallow Watson Data Platform API Wrapper
 The Watson Data Platform provides a [REST API](https://developer.ibm.com/api/view/id-1084:title-Watson_Data_Platform_Core_Services) that applications can use consume its services.
 This application utilizes a purpose build shallow wrapper library (`/server/lib/client.js`) to communicate with this API.
+Once an official Node.js SDK is released this wrapper library is obsolete.

+The wrapper library encapsulates the HTTP request/response processing (including authentication) but does not contain any business logic.

 ### IBM Cloudant data access